FDE still unable to deliver all textbooks to students

 The Oxford textbooks of English are required for classes IV, V, VII and VIII.

 The publishers are demanding payment of the textbooks, while the finance department had not yet released the amount, he said.

-An advance payment of Rs 3.5 million had been made before the delivery of textbooks and the remaining amount of Rs 3 million was yet to come, the
+An advance payment of Rs 3.5 million had been made before the delivery of textbooks and the remaining amount of Rs 3 million was yet to come, the official said.

-their children would not be able to cover the syllabus in time without
+According to the students of FDE-run institutes, they have received books of some subjects, while the parents feared that their children would not be able to cover the syllabus in time without complete textbooks.

-that her daughters had so far received books of only five subjects.
+Sajida, a mother of two children who are studying at the Islamabad Model College for Girls (IMCG), F-10/2, said that her daughters had so far received books of only five subjects.

 It is the responsibility of the FDE to deliver textbooks to the students before commencement of their classes to save their time.